 - Not primarily for the convenience of the patient, physician, or other health-care provider, and not more costly than an alternative service or sequence of services that are at least as likely to produce equivalent therapeutic or diagnostic results as to the diagnosis or treatment of that patient’s illness, injury, or disease.

 In all cases, documentation in the patient’s medical record must be consistent with and support the reason that the procedures were performed.
 See also: Medicare’s definition of medical necessity

 How does medical necessity factor into my billing practices?

 Beyond the above-mentioned principles, many payers including Medicaid and private insurance have specific guidelines for what is considered medically necessary for certain items, procedures and/or services.
 These policies will be found in the payers’ payment policies or clinical guidelines.
 For example, the Medicare Benefit Policy Manual, Chapter 15, section 80.3 sections (A-I), outlines when coverage for audiology services is considered medically necessary, and therefore a covered Medicare benefit.
 Medicare Administrative Contractors may also publish Local Coverage Determinations (LCDs) to more specifically define coverage guidelines for specific procedures.

 What if there is a service that I feel is in the patient’s best interest that the insurance company does not consider to be medically necessary?

 It is important to keep in mind that insurance does not always pay for everything that a provider may believe is necessary.
 An example would be routine annual hearing testing to monitor hearing (and hearing aid) status for Medicare beneficiaries.
 Medicare does not prevent a provider from billing a patient directly for this service.
-Please make sure that any specific notice of non-coverage guidelines for the patient's insurance are followed. (including use of appropriate CPT modifiers).
+Please make sure that any specific notice of non-coverage guidelines for the patient’s insurance are followed. (including the use of appropriate CPT modifiers).